I wrote this on Friday morning at about 3:00 a.m.

 The Tucson PD shows up about 14 minutes (thanks iPhone!
 And 14 minutes?
 WTF?) after my initial call to 911.
 I hear a cop shout for the guy to come down.
 I am never happier to hear or learn about a cop in my life.
 I thank the dispatcher profusely.
 She kept saying things like, “I can’t hear the guy shouting” and variations thereof while we were waiting.
 In other words, she thought I might be crazy.
 But a cop did get here.

-Eventually Officer Miller knocks on the door, and I open my window (since the door is barricaded).
+Eventually Officer Miller knocks on the door, and I open my window (since the door is barricaded) to talk to him.
 He says the guy is drunk off his ass and thought my apartment was his buddy’s apartment.
-Meanwhile, I’m still fucking terrified (as you probably would be in the circumstances).
+Next time I worry about the caliber of my friends, I’ll think of this guy.
+Meanwhile, I’m still fucking terrified, as you probably would be in the circumstances.
 The adrenaline still hasn’t worn off as I write this.
+I’m writing in lieu of sleeping because sleep isn’t an option right now.

-The guy did some damage to my door, which still shuts (for the time being).
-I have a victim report number for management.
+The guy did some damage to my door, which still shuts, sort of, for the time being.
+I have a victim report number for the apartment management.
 When Miller said that he was just some drunk fool, I was relieved.
 Miller’s observation: if this had been his house, the guy would’ve been staring down the barrel of a gun.
 My observation: I start to see the appeal of gun ownership.

-He goes down.
+Miller goes down to his car to do whatever cops do.
 There’s also a cute blond cop; she comes up to ask a few questions, leaves.
-She’s not much older than me, if she is at all, and reminds me a bit of my students, except she’s strapped.
+She’s not much older than me, if at all, and reminds me a bit of my students, except she’s strapped.
+Too bad I’m seeing someone.
 I start cleaning up all those books.

 Nothing like a stranger threatening to kill you to make your night more interesting.